neoaggelos/SyncTool/README.txt

                      text files.
          --no-fast : Disable previous option.

+ -x, --exclude <P> : Exclude files containing <P> from syncing.
+Note that <P>
+                     is not a wildcard, all files (or folders) containing <P>
+                     will be omitted.
+For example, the correct way to exclude all files from a sub-folder called 'somefolder' is by '-x somefolder' and not '-x somefolder/*'

  -v,     --verbose : Output extra debugging messages in the console.
       --no-verbose : Disable previous option.